 There's something for everyone at Chale Show.
-You can watch the entertainment taking place throughout the day in the main arena, sit on hay bales and enjoy local musicians, browse around the stalls offering local produce and food or take the kids to the fair. **Show dates for 2020 are 1st and 2nd August**
+Watch entertainment taking place throughout the day in the main arena, sit on hay bales and enjoy local musicians, browse around the local produce stalls or take the kids to the fair. **The 2021 show is planned to go ahead on 31st July & 1st August**

 The show itself is a fabulous event, spread over Chale Parish Recreational Ground with ample parking in nearby fields.
 Chale Horticultural Society volunteers run the event and praise has to be given for the outstanding work they undertake to ensure the success of the show every year.